-Other features up Trustisto’s sleeve include overlays to persuade exiting users to stay, automated upselling suggestions and dynamic message bars tailored to each unique visitor.
+Other nudge marketing features up Trustisto’s sleeve include overlays to persuade exiting users to stay, automated upselling suggestions and dynamic message bars tailored to each unique visitor.

-You decide when each notification shows, what it looks like, the action it tries to encourage and any incentive to be used.
-You set the rules and Trustisto does its thing.
+You decide when each nudge shows, what it looks like, the action it tries to encourage and any incentive to be used.
+You set the nudge theory rules and Trustisto does its thing.

 We spoke to Marta, Trustisto’s Business Development Manager, earlier this year.
-With a career rooted in tech and startup culture, she was drawn to the buyer psychology side of Trustisto and wanting to help fellow small businesses grow.
+With a career rooted in tech and startup culture, she was drawn to the buyer psychology side of Trustisto and applying it to help fellow small businesses grow.

 Trustisto’s founder is Wojciech Grześkowiak.
 The lightbulb moment came to him when using a travel site to look for hotel rooms and a little pop-up informed him of others who had also booked it that day.
 It worked on him and he was hooked.
 Wondering why more stores didn’t have the same functionality, Wojciech decided to create it.

-Started in 2017, the software is just getting started, with an impressive feature roadmap of what’s to come.
+Started in 2017, the nudge marketing software has an impressive feature roadmap of what’s to come.

-I’ve got good form in this space, as a Trustisto alternative, Fomo, is running on Surges.
+I’ve got good form in this space.
+A Trustisto alternative, Fomo, is running on Surges.
 Fomo picked up an impressive 89% in my review, so I was keen to see how Trustisto compared.

 Trustisto comes with a free 30-day trial.
 Plenty of time to sign-up, set up a few dummy campaigns and get to really know the full toolkit.

-Trustisto was made for ecommerce stores.
-Own one and it’s simply a case of using their Shopify, Magento, WooCommerce or whatever plugin.
+Trustisto is nudge marketing made easy.
+Own an online store and it’s simply a case of using their Shopify, Magento, WooCommerce or whatever plugin.
 There’s also easy install for Wix and Squarespace.

-Add your store using the ‘Add website’ button and select one of their templated events (e.g. ‘Page View’, ‘Homepage View’, ‘Basket’ or ‘Buy) to get going.
+Add your store using the ‘Add website’ button and select one of their template nudge marketing events (e.g. ‘Page View’, ‘Homepage View’, ‘Basket’ or ‘Buy) to get going.
 Of course, you can setup custom events too.
 Non-ecommerce websites will require a lot of code, so try to avoid it if you can.